Prüfstand VII

 Prüfstand VII is a 2001 German docudrama film written and directed by Robert Bramkamp, about the V-2 rocket and the rocket research in the Peenemünde Army Research Center.
-The film deals with the history of ideas surrounding the rocket research and the conquest of space, with Bianca as the spirit of the rocket guiding the viewer around different aspects of rocket research.
-It is partly inspired by Thomas Pynchon's 1973 novel Gravity's Rainbow and features dramatization of some selected scenes from the novel.
+The film deals with the history of ideas surrounding rocket research and the conquest of space, with Bianca as the spirit of the rocket guiding the viewer around different aspects of rocket research.
+It is partly inspired by Thomas Pynchon's 1973 novel Gravity's Rainbow and features dramatization of selected scenes from the novel.